safetyscore/safetyscore/docs/whitepaper/whitepaper.md

 * *Distance.* Validators should be as far away from each other as possible so as to increase the overall resilience of the network.

-Every `DiffusionInterval`, say every week, a `DiffusionPortion`, say 3%, of the `ValidatorRights` of existing Validator Nodes “diffuses” to other Nodes based on the above three factors.
+Every `DiffusionInterval`, e.g. every week, a `DiffusionPortion`, e.g. 3%, of the `ValidatorRights` of existing Validator Nodes “diffuses” to other Nodes based on the three factors above.

 New Nodes can thus become Validator Nodes by simply operating reliably.
 The earned `ValidatorRights` decay over time if a Validator Node becomes inactive —